HanaOuerghemmi/holbertonschool-binary_trees/README.md

 #### Subtree:

+It is defined as the tree that is a direct descendant of a node.
+Take note that the term highlights the fact that anything that is a descendant of a tree node is itself a tree, as well as a subset of the bigger tree, which is referred to as the root node.

 #### Depth of the node:
 The `depth` of a node is the number of edges present in path from the root node of a tree to that node.
 ```